 Severus and I had been friends’ way before Hogwarts and we continued to be the best of friends up until fifth year.
 Even with Jess, Molly, Niki and Abi; we were still as close as ever.

 It was the summer of our fifth year of Hogwarts.
-We’d just come out of our Defence against the Dark Arts theory paper O.W.L and the girls and I were sitting near the beech tree by the lake with all the other students.
-The Marauders kept looking over at us but we ignored them because we weren’t really friends, until James and Sirius started bothering Severus.
+We had just come out of our Defence against the Dark Arts theory paper O.W.L and the girls and I were sitting near the beech tree by the lake with all the other students.
+The Marauders kept looking over at us but we ignored them because we weren’t really friends back then, until James and Sirius started bothering Severus.
 I wasn’t close enough to tell what they were saying but I could tell they were taunting him.
 Then James strung Severus up by his ankle using magic and I rushed over to help him.
 That’s when Severus called me a mudblood.
 I haven’t spoken much to him since.

-He tried to apologize to me a few times but I wasn’t prepared to listen.
-I had to face facts, with Severus’ current besties by his side I was lucky that he’d only called me a mudblood.
+He had tried to apologize to me a few times but I wasn’t prepared to listen.
+I had to face facts; with Severus’ current besties by his side I was lucky that he had only called me a mudblood.

 I heard the bell ring and I shifted in my seat, waiting for the other students to arrive.
-There weren’t many as this was N.E.W.T level potions and most people didn’t get enough O.W.L’s to take the class.
-Slughorn is pretty picky.
+There weren’t many as it was N.E.W.T level potions and most people didn’t get enough O.W.L’s to take the class.
+Slughorn was pretty picky.

-Jess and Niki joined me at our usual table and they also got their books out.
+Jess joined James and I at our usual table and she also got her book out.
 Abi didn’t do advanced potions as she didn’t see how it would benefit her future career choice and Molly wasn’t allowed in the dungeons anymore.
+One too many explosions.

 “Amortentia is an incredibly powerful love potion which causes the drinker to develop a strong infatuation or obsession with the target.”
 He nodded, his cheeks wobbling with the slight bob of his head.